 What Is an Electric Dog Fence?

 An electric dog fence is a wired fence placed underground and primarily used for dog containment.
 Without a physical fence, this generates an electrically charged border that keeps your dog inside of your yard.
 It is digitally linked to an invisible fence collar worn by the dog around its neck.
+You can check Spot On virtual fence in this regard.

 This electric dog fence helps the owner to maintain aesthetically pleasant surroundings while still getting the advantage of dog containment without any extra effort and cost of building a fence.
 Electric fence for dogs is available in two varieties: in-ground and wireless.